lpacher/lae/fpga/practicum/1_arty/README.md

 The data exchange between the FPGA and the computer uses the same JTAG protocol used for device programming.
 Observe at the oscilloscope JTAG signals **TCK**, **TMS**, **TDI** and **TDO** using through-hole test points on **J8**.

+Try to **blow with your mouth** on the FPGA and check what happens to the monitored temperature.
 Close the _Hardware Manager_ and exit from Vivado once happy:

 ```
 close_hw_manager